nyarly/valise/CONTRIBUTING.md

 # Contributing

-Pull requests are heartily encourages
+Pull requests are heartily encouraged!

 Fork, then clone the repo: